 In the 1930s, moving beyond the Northwest Highway was considered "going into the sticks" and risky in terms of attracting affluent homeowners.
 Later many people said that E.J.
 Solon started the North Dalllas migration.

 Incorporated as a municipality in 1939, and provisioned by the Preston Road Fresh Water Supply District, the North Dallas town of Preston Hollow was named for the deep wooded area with creeks and hollows extending westward from Preston Road.
-The bramble in Preston Hollow was unique in the Dallas area and all home builders in the area were to preserve it as part of the covenant.
+The bramble in Preston Hollow was unique in the Dallas area and all home builders in the area were to preserve it.